 The pressure put on people to marry against their will can be physical or emotional and psychological.
 Financial abuse can also be a factor.
-You can find out more about this and get advice on GOV.UK Opens in a new window.
+You can find out more about this and get advice here.

-An honour killing is the homicide of a family member or social group by other members, due to the belief that the victim has brought shame or dishonor upon the family or community, It is often linked to reasons such as refusing to enter an arranged marriage, being in a relationship that is disapproved by their relatives, having sex outside marriage, becoming the victim of rape, dressing in ways which are deemed inappropriate, or engaging in homosexual relations.
+An 'honour killing' is the homicide of a family member or social group by other members, due to the belief that the victim has brought shame or dishonor upon the family or community.
+It is often linked to reasons such as refusing to enter an arranged marriage, being in a relationship that is disapproved by their relatives, having sex outside marriage, becoming the victim of rape, dressing in ways which are deemed inappropriate, or engaging in non-heterosexual relations.

-Honour killings are especially targeted against women and homosexuals.
+Honour killings are especially targeted against women and non-heterosexuals.
 The practice, which occurs in various cultures, is universally condemned by human rights organisations.
 Honour violence and killings occur worldwide, including the UK.

 If you have concerns about someone’s safety please call the Police on 999.